 - Proper use of administration accounts

-- Proper firewall configuration
+- Optimal firewall settings

-- Secure Remote Desktop Protocol configuration
+- Safe Remote Desktop Protocol (RDP) connections

-- Split permission model for backup integrity
+- Split permission architecture for backup protection

 - Backing up critical servers including AD

-CryptoLocker ushered in the modern era of ransomware in 2013, and the damage caused by the many strains of ransomware is estimated at billions of dollars annually, roughly doubling every two years.
-Famous attacks are WannaCry, and NotPetya.
-Current headline threats like Ryuk, DoppelPaymer and Spora are more complex and have wreaked more damage than earlier versions.
-Even if your backup/recovery processes permit your business to restore your ransomed data, you can still be hurt by so-called exfiltration, where stolen documents are exposed to the public.
-Because new versions of ransomware are launched daily, there is no guarantee that traditional signature-matching anti-virus tools will block a new malware.
-If threat does appear in an email, it is critical that your end users have learned to identify phishing techniques.
-Your last line of protection is a sound process for scheduling and retaining remote backups and the deployment of reliable restoration platforms.
+The ransomware variant CryptoLocker opened the new age of ransomware in 2013, and the damage caused by the many versions of ransomware is said to be billions of dollars annually, roughly doubling every other year.
+Notorious attacks include WannaCry, and Petya.
+Recent high-profile variants like Ryuk, Sodinokibi and Spora are more complex and have wreaked more damage than older strains.
+Even if your backup procedures allow your business to recover your encrypted files, you can still be threatened by exfiltration, where ransomed data are made public (known as "doxxing").
+Because new variants of ransomware crop up every day, there is no certainty that conventional signature-matching anti-virus filters will detect the latest malware.
+If threat does show up in an email, it is important that your end users have learned to identify phishing tricks.
+Your ultimate protection is a sound process for performing and retaining offsite backups plus the use of dependable recovery tools.